joedougherty/buildaspider/README.rst

     [buildaspider]

     ; login = true
-    ; In order to programatically login, uncomment the line above and ensure login = True ;
+    ; In order to programatically login, uncomment the line above and ensure login = true ;
     ; You will also need to ensure that:
     ;   + the username line is uncommented and set correctly